You Say Potato, I Say Delicious

 Willington Pizza House, Willington

 Way back in the 1990’s, some college or college-age students used to do a thing called “dating.”
-This was before online social made such a quaint practice obsolete among that demographic.
-And if you went to UConn, as I did, your options for a “real” date were limited to pretty much three places: Bidwell Tavern, Willington Pizza, or that fancy schmance Italian place down 195.
+This was before online social media and smartphone apps made such a quaint practice obsolete among that demographic.
+And if you went to UConn, as I did, your options for a “real” date were limited to pretty much three places: Bidwell Tavern, Willington Pizza, or Kathy John’s.
+(There was that fancy schmance Italian place down 195, the Altnaveigh Inn too I guess.)

 All three required a short drive and both felt like you were away from the 16,000 other yahoos on campus.
 Yours truly actually did go on a date to Willington Pizza one time though my memory is fuzzy.
 Hoang, on the other hand, was too busy studying for such nonsense and had never been.

 Every so often over the course of the nine years I’ve known Hoang, the question of whether we’d ever had the red potato pizza from Willington has come up.
 I always said yes and Hoang shamefully had to admit she hadn’t.

 And so, on a random Sunday drive out Route 44 to Pomfret, having seen the sign for Willington whiz by, Hoang suggested we find the pizza place and she could finally join the ranks of the potato pie initiated.

 I couldn’t remember where the restaurant was, exactly, but I did drive straight to it as if I’d been there yesterday.
 (My powers of geographical memory are unparalleled.)
 Damian was getting tired at this point, so I ran in and asked how long it would take to make a small pie to go.
 Only “8 to 10 minutes!”
 Sold!